How to Use Subtitles to Transform Netflix Binges into Maximum German Learning

 Finding Additional German Movies on Netflix And Other Programs

-I’ve found that some of the German movies aren’t transcribed by Netflix, so they aren’t actually categorized under German subtitled movies.
-Therefore, in order to locate some great German movies with subtitles (subtitled by the production company, not Netflix) go to the search bar and type in “German Movies.”
+I’ve found that some of the German movies aren’t transcribed by Netflix, so they aren’t categorized under German-subtitled movies.
+Therefore, to locate some great German movies with subtitles (subtitled by the production company, not Netflix) go to the search bar and type in “German Movies.”

-Some results will not give you what you’re looking for, but I found an extra 10 or 15 movies not included in the initial search.
+Some results will not give you what you are looking for, but I found quite a few movies not included in the initial search.

 Accessing Subtitles When Streaming Through a Device